Regulated Family Buy-To-Let Mortgages Explained

 Yes, but the family member would have to occupy less than 40% of the property if you want to use a standard buy-to-let mortgage; perhaps they just rent a room while other tenants live in the rest of the property, for example.

-If they’ll occupy more than 40% – which would be the more typical scenario – you’d need to apply for a regulated mortgage, also known in these circumstances as a family buy-to-let mortgage.
+If they occupy more than 40% – which would be the more typical scenario – you’d need to apply for a regulated mortgage, also known in these circumstances as a family buy-to-let mortgage.

 What is a regulated buy-to-let mortgage?

-This is a specialist mortgage that allows a borrower to rent out the entirety of their property, or above 40%, to a relative.
-You, as the borrower, could also live in the property alongside other tenants.
+This specialist mortgage allows a borrower to rent out the entirety of their property, or above 40%, to a relative.
+As the borrower, you could live in the property alongside other tenants.

-The loan is regulated by the Financial Conduct Authority (FCA), just like a residential mortgage, but the number of lenders offering this type of loan is lower and the requirements tend to be stricter.
+The Financial Conduct Authority (FCA) regulates loans like residential mortgages.
+Still, the number of lenders offering this type of loan is lower, and the requirements tend to be stricter.

-That’s because lenders are aware of the possibility that families may not charge one another as much in rent and could be more inclined to let missed payments slide.
-This could potentially lead to trouble with the mortgage repayments, which is why lenders tend to view them as a risker loan.
+That’s because lenders know that families may not charge one another as much in rent and may be more inclined to let missed payments slide.
+This could lead to trouble with mortgage repayments, which is why lenders view them as riskier loans.

 The differences between a regulated and unregulated buy-to-let mortgage

-In short, when you apply for an unregulated buy-to-let mortgage you’re not planning to live in the property yourself or to rent it out to family whereas a regulated buy-to-let mortgage would allow for that to happen.
+In short, when you apply for an unregulated buy-to-let mortgage, you’re not planning to live in the property yourself or to rent it out to your family, whereas a regulated buy-to-let mortgage would allow for that to happen.
 The below table lists the other key differences.

 Potential scenarios for a family buy-to-let mortgage

-It might make sense to get a buy-to-let mortgage for family if:
+It might make sense to get a buy-to-let mortgage for the family if:

 Eligible family members

-In order to apply for this type of mortgage, you have to already have the family member in mind and they should have agreed to this arrangement.
+In order to apply for this type of mortgage, you must already have the family member in mind, and they should have agreed to this arrangement.

 They also have to be a close family member, such as a: